 TALKING TACTICS: Manchester City v Swans

 *WhoScored.com is a unique website and one of the fastest growing in the sports industry, specialising in the in-depth analysis of detailed football data.
 Provided with unique stats, they compile and create comprehensive analysis on the major European divisions, including live match stats and player ratings.
-You can follow @WhoScored and their editorial officer Ben McAleer on Twitter.
+You can follow @WhoScored and their editorial assistant Ben McAleer on Twitter.